 Finding the best antivirus software

 This report covers antivirus software, which scans your hard drive, removable media, incoming and outgoing mail, email attachments and instant-messaging chats for malware such as viruses, worms and Trojan horses.
 Antivirus software is not just for PCs, either.
 Mac users, who were sheltered from malware and other threats for decades, are increasingly at risk for attacks.
-There's also software that protects smartphones and tablets.

 We look at all these sources to make our recommendations for the best paid and free antivirus software for PC or Mac users.
 Those recommendations are based on performance of course, including how well a program blocks attacks and how well it cleans up the mess in the case of a system that's already infected.
 Extra features are evaluated both on performance, and how helpful -- or in some cases harmful -- they potentially are.
 Modern antivirus software is a lot easier to set up and use than older programs, but it's not always smooth sailing.
-We examine the user experience when everything goes right and how easy it is to get back on track when something goes horribly wrong.